Massive Cuff Tears

 However, it is recommended that a massive tear in an active patient should be repaired as soon as possible, before any irreversible changes occur to the muscle.
 A repair will help re-establish a force couple of the rotator cuff.
 The suprascpaular nerve can recover after a repair.
 Significant functional improvement is seen in patients with massive tears who undergo even partial repair, and therefore, repair attempts are indicated in patients to improve functional outcomes when feasible.

 Direct tendon repair of these massive degenerative tears has a high failure rate, in excess of 50% [Habermeyer].
 If the fatty infiltration and tear size are too large, then a repair is often futile.
 In these situations the options are listed below.
 The decision on which treatment to use depends on: patient age, general medical health, time from injury, functional requirements, surgeon's expertise and available facilities.
-These include:
+These include (in order of increasing invasiveness):

-- Deltoid rehabilitation programme - training the deltoid muscle to take over the functions of the failed rotator cuff muscles.
+- Deltoid rehabilitation programme- training the deltoid muscle to take over the functions of the failed rotator cuff muscles.
+We often combine this with a suprascapular nerve injection for pain relief.

 - Injections - for pain relief, combined with a deltoid rehabilitation programme.
 Steroids are a strong anti-inflammatory, but have short-term benefit only and there is a risk further weakening of the tendons with repeated injections.
 Hyaluronans are safer and may last longer, but are a weaker anti-inflammatory.